eclipse-kura/kura/_posts/config/2017-05-04-device-information.md

 A detailed description of this tab is presented in the [Command Service](../builtin/command-service.html) page.

 ## System Logs
-The **System Logs** tab allows to download a compressed file containing all the relevant log files from the gateway.
-In particular the following items will be added to the compressed file:
+The **System Logs** tab allows displaying system logs in real-time if a component that implements `LogProvider` API is installed and running on the system.
+This section also provides a way to download a compressed file containing all the relevant log files from the gateway, which is always visible.
+A reference `LogProvider` example is implemented in the project `org.eclipse.kura.example.logprovider`.

+The collected logs are stored in a cache server-side and are collected from the point in time where the log providers get attached to the UI (usually, from the login or after a refresh of the browser's window).
+When the section "System Logs" is accessed, the new log entries are polled from the server's cache and stored client-side.

+The download button creates and downloads a compressed file with the following items:

 - all the files in /var/log or the the content of the folder defined by the kura.log.download.sources property;
 - the content of the journal for the Kura process (kura-journal.log);
 - the content of the journal for the whole system (system-journal.log).

 ![]({{ site.baseurl }}/assets/images/config/DeviceSystemLogs.png)